 Prepare accurate documentation from the beginning

-While negotiating the contract with your vendor, make sure to aim for a contract that you will be comfortable following.
-Even if it’s a chore of your financial or legal team to review a contract, it’s better for a manager to be involved as well, as you will be the one to actually be working with the vendor.
+While negotiating the contract with your software development vendor, make sure to aim for a contract that you will be comfortable following.
+Even if it’s a chore of your financial or legal team to review a contract, it’s better for a manager to be involved as well, as you will be the one to actually be working with the IT vendors.

 Your contract should identify and highlight the responsibilities of each side and have clauses for all kinds of possible applicable controversial situations.
 Thus, check if the project fits your standards, the scope of work and payment terms, limitations, and terminations.
 In the beginning, you should also consider if you need to sign other papers as well, for example, NDAs or GDPRs.